 Water is hard when it runs through or sits in areas with high mineral content and water taken from certain sources is much more likely to be hard.
 Groundwater sources such as underground aquifers are a prime example of a hard water source.

-Does Shropshire have hard water?
+- Does the North West have hard water?

-Does Staffordshire have hard water?
+- Does the South East have hard water?

-Does Worcestershire have hard water?
+- Does the East Midlands have hard water?

 The East Midlands of England includes the counties of Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire and…